Ojuelos de Jalisco: Most central Mexican place controversy

 Hoaxes of this kind have been around for decades.
 The townsfolk of Tequisquiapan, Querétaro, boast of having the "geographic centre" of the country, 20°31′17.62″N 99°53′38.2″W by agreement of 1916 of the first head of the Constitutionalist Army and in charge of the Federal Executive Power Venustiano Carranza.
 In May 1970, the municipal authorities of Tequisquiapan unveiled an allusive plaque.

-The city of Aguascalientes once also claimed to be the centre, and the authorities of that municipality placed a plaque in the Main Square of that city (no longer it is there).
+The city of Aguascalientes once also claimed to be the centre, and the authorities of that municipality placed a plaque in the Main Square of that city (it is no longer there).

 For its part, the National Institute of Statistics and Geography (INEGI, Instituto Nacional de Estadística y Geografía) indicates that the geographic centre of Mexico, when taking into account only the continental extremes, is located at the following coordinates: 23°37′43″N 101°55′48″W, a point to the north-northwest of Nueva Pastoría, a town located in the Zacatecan municipality Villa de Cos.

 But INEGI's calculation is based on averages of the means of the several longest straight lines that can be drawn between the extremes of the country.